 6. Not wearing appropriate clothes

-BONUS – 4 Painless Ways To Get In Sagrada Familia Fast
+BONUS 1 – 4 Painless Ways To Get In Sagrada Familia Fast

-Solution 1: Buy tickets in advance online
+Solution 1: Buy your tickets online in advance

-PRO TIP: if you are younger than 30 or you have a student ID, you will get a small discount (around 2 eur)
+PRO TIP: if you are younger than 30 years old or if you have a student ID, you will be entitled to a small discount (around 2€).

 Solution 2: Book a guided tour

-Price: ~30 EUR and 50 EUR if you want access to the towers as well
+Price: ~30€ and 50€ if you want access to Sagrada Familia towers as well

-Solution 3: Take a private tour
+Solution 3: Take a private tour of Sagrada Familia

 Solution 4: Get a Barcelona City Pass

-Here is the calculation: for 70 Eur it includes Sagrada Familia fast track and Towers access with an audio guide (worth 29 eur) + Park Guell fast track (7 eur) + airport transfer round trip (around 15 Eur depending on the airport) + Hop on hop off bus (25 eur) + 20% discount to numerous attractions including Casa Mila, Casa Battlo and many more.
+This Barcelona pass is 69.5€ and it includes a Sagrada Familia fast-track ticket with Towers access and audio guide (worth 29 €) + Park Guell fast-track ticket (7€) + airport transfer round-trip (around 15€ depending on the airport you are arriving at/departing from) + Hop on hop off bus (25€) + 20% discount to multiple attractions including Casa Mila, Casa Battlo and many more.

-You will probably save around 10 eur per person if you will use all of the activities offered.
+You will probably save around 10€ per person if you will use all of the activities offered.